-Kaila Congo received her Secondary Education Master's Degree from Wilmington University and has been an educator in the ARC program for more than six school years.
+Kaila Congo received her Secondary Education Master's Degree from Wilmington University and has been an educator in the ARC program for more than five school years.
 She is the Team Leader for the ARC (Adolescent Resource Center) program at Children & Families First.

-Amanda Mackey received her Master's Degree in Human Services from Wilmington University.
-This is her fourth school year as an educator for the ARC program.
+Amanda Mackey received her Bachelor's Degree in Human Services from the University of Delaware.
+This is her third school year as an educator for the ARC program.